The Tselina signal-intelligence satellite family

 The rocket carried EPN 03.0694 payload equivalent, representing general dimensions, shape, weight and the center of gravity of the Tselina-2 spacecraft.
 To measure sound and vibration loads during the launch, the EPNs carried acustic sensors and vibration accelerometers.
 A separate set of accelerometers also tracked the process of payload fairing jettison.
 The EPN also carried hardware to measure orbit parameters.

-May 30: The Proton rocket launched the second Tselina-2 spacecraft announced as Cosmos-1656.
+May 30: The Proton rocket launched the second Tselina-2 spacecraft announced as Kosmos-1656.

 Oct.
 22: The Zenit-2 launched successfully.
 The rocket carried EPN 03.0694 payload equivalent, representing the Tselina-2 spacecraft.
-The payload was announced as Cosmos-1697.
+The payload was announced as Kosmos-1697.

 Dec.
 28: The Zenit-2 launched the Tselina-2 satellite.
 The spacecraft entered wrong orbit due to the malfunction of the second stage of the launch vehicle.
 The payload announced as Cosmos 1714.

 March 18: The Zenit-2 launched successfully.
 The rocket carried EPN 03.0694 payload equivalent, representing general dimensions, shape, weight and the center of gravity of the Tselina-2 spacecraft.
-The payload was announced as Cosmos-1833.
+The payload was announced as Kosmos-1833.

 May 13: Zenit-2 successfully launched the Tselina-2 spacecraft.
-The payload announced as Cosmos-1844.
+The payload announced as Kosmos-1844.
 Michael Gorbachev, the head of the ruling Communist Party at the time, personally witnessed the launch in Baikonur.

 May 15: Tselina-2 (Cosmos 1943)